man hiding face behind big wall clock

 Why time limits vary by case type

-Some of the critical factors that influence the statute of limitation include:
+Some of the critical factors that influence the statute of limitations include:

 • Nature of harm or loss: Claims for physical injuries or psychological trauma tend to have shorter time limits (often three years) because the harm is usually apparent soon after it occurs.